 Sodium oxide is added in glass as fluxing agent (Silvestri et al., 2006).
-Generally, glass making sand contains 0.02% Na2O whereas soda lime silica container glass, Egyptian glass, Roman glass, and glass fiber contains sodium oxide content which is about 14.9%, 13.7%, 17.3% and 0.5% respectively.
+Generally, glass making sand contain 0.02% Na2O Whereas, soda lime silica container glass, Egyptian glass, Roman glass, and glass fiber contains sodium oxide content is about 14.9%, 13.7%, 17.3% and 0.5% respectively.
 The mean content of Na2O in analyzed samples is found to be 0.11%.
-Mean K2O content reported in Pab sandstone is about 0.05% which is greater than the specified value 0.03% of companies' specification (1969).
-High level of K2O affects the melting property of glass (Platias et al., 2014).
+Mean K2O content is reported in Pab sandstone is about 0.05% which is greater than the specified value 0.03% of companies' specification.
+High level of K2O affect the melting property of glass (Platias et al., 2014).
 Hence, Pab sandstone is considered unfit for glass making in terms of K2O.
 However, removing such marginally high K2O content will make Pab sandstone suitable for glass making in terms of K2O.
-In contrast, the average sulfur trioxide concentration is 0.02% in sand samples which is below the allowable limit and is not suitable for making glass.
-Egyptian silica glass and lime glass must contain about 1.0% and 0.8% SO3, respectively (Austin, 1984).
+In contrast, the average sulfur trioxide concentration is 0.02% in sand samples below the allowable limit is not suitable for making glass.
+Egyptian silica glass and lime glass have to contain about 1.0% and 0.8% SO3, respectively (Austin, 1984).